 Nuclear engineering focuses on the application of sub-atomic processes for the benefit of both humanity and the environment.
 Traditional nuclear engineering involves working with reactor system analysis, safety and design, as well as other factors involved with reactor operation.
 The department also offers a track in radiological engineering, which involves the design and safe use of radiation in industry and medicine.

 UTSI is a graduate education and research institution located in Middle Tennessee adjacent to the U.S. Air Force Arnold Engineering Development Center.
-It was established in 1964 as part of the University of Tennessee and has become an internationally recognized institution for graduate study and research in engineering, physics, mathematics, and aviation systems.
+It was established in 1964 as part of the University of Tennessee and has become an internationally recognized institution for graduate study and research in engineering, physics, and mathematics.

 The PhD in Energy Science and Engineering is a doctoral program specifically associated with the Bredesen Center for Interdisciplinary Research and Graduate Education.
 This PhD provides both breadth and depth while ensuring a solid grounding in scientific fundamentals for research.
 Topical areas have been chosen to resonate with Department of Energy priorities and industry needs, with a tailored integration of graduate courses across disciplines to provide deep expertise in a chosen specialty.